alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 \
 Additionally, collaboration is an important part of ML development.
 Many research teams don’t have the appropriate resources to share experiment results or share GPU infrastructure, resulting in a lack of reproducibility and ad-hoc resource management.
 This frustration due to a lack of high-quality resources causes slow progress and is a common reason why ML projects fail.

-In this blog post, we’ll see firsthand how HPE Machine Learning Development Environment can remove infrastructure code in a real-world research script and at the same time, provide out-of-the-box distributed training, checkpointing, hyperparameter search, and visualization functionality, drastically accelerating research teams’ capabilities.
+In this blog post, we’ll see firsthand how HPE Machine Learning Development Environment can remove infrastructure code in a real-world research script and, at the same time, provide out-of-the-box distributed training, checkpointing, hyperparameter search, and visualization functionality, drastically accelerating research teams’ capabilities.
 We’ll also touch on the features that allow teams to collaborate effectively.

 If you are interested in more details about how this example was developed, take a look at the Appendix.
 For a full, in-depth, model porting guide, check out this [model porting guide.](https://docs.determined.ai/latest/tutorials/pytorch-porting-tutorial.html) The code for this example and instructions to run can be found in the [repository](https://github.com/ighodgao/determined_medmnist_e2e).